UKNCSP/CMIP7-AFT-Support/Experiment_Guidance.md

    * Outline discussions on HPC resources required for your experiments should begin as early as possible.
    * Once you have decided which experiments to run, estimate how much resource (CPU time and disk space) all of your runs will require, and ensure that you have access to what you need.
 For Met Office HPC, agree which queue you will use.

-## Run setup
+## Run setup and review

-1. Identify reviewers for your job setup and arrange likely review dates in advance (to prevent delays due to reviewers being otherwise engaged).
-You will need a main reviewer (normally another scientist working on your MIP) and a diagnostic reviewer.
+1. Identify a reviewer for your job setup and arrange likely review dates in advance (to prevent delays due to reviewers being otherwise engaged).
 1. Ensure that ensemble member, forcing and realisation identifiers ("ripf" values) have been defined.

-1. Open a [CMIP7 Experiment Documentation issue](../..//issues/new/choose?template=CMIP7_experiment_documentation_template.yml) for this experiment
+1. Open a [CMIP7 Experiment Documentation issue](https://github.com/UKNCSP/CMIP7-AFT-Simulations/blob/main/.github/ISSUE_TEMPLATE/CMIP7_experiment_documentation_template.yml) for this experiment
    * Fill in a brief description of your Experiment under `Issue Description`
    * Issue type: Select "New CMIP Experiment"
    * On the right hand side of page, set up your issue in the following way (Click on the cog symbol to make required edits):